UniqueNetwork/marketplace-docker/README.md

 CONTRACT_ETH_OWNER_SEED: '0x6d853337ab45b20aa5231c33979330e2806465fb4ab...'
 CONTRACT_ADDRESS: '0x74C2d83b868f7E7B7C02B7D0b87C3532a06f392c'

+Substrate mirror of contract address (for balances): 5F2NmgKvWHYZBTCoXVgkJay3sBEzpzmamU3ARmAgbf4tvx1C Current contract balance: 40000000000000000000
 ```

 Set the values above to the corresponding variables of `.env` file.

-> :warning: **Yous should never share your `CONTRACT_ETH_OWNER_SEED` or commit it in your git repository** because this is all that’s needed to get access to the money and NFTs that are stored on the sale.
+> :warning: **You should never share your `CONTRACT_ETH_OWNER_SEED` or commit it in your git repository** because this is all that’s needed to get access to the money and NFTs that are stored on the sale.
 Keep it safe place!

+> :warning: You should remember `Substrate mirror of contract address`, because later all contract calls will be sponsored by it.
+So don't forget to keep some QTZ balance there

 ## Step 4 - Create Sponsored Collection